karinasulm/pomodoro/README.md

 # Featues:

-- Сhoice of mode - pomodoro, short break or long break with different backgroung colors.
+- Сhoice of mode - pomodoro, short break or long break with different backgroung colors
 - Configurable time for modes
-- Audio notification at the end of the timer
+- Notification sound at the end of the timer
+- On/off notification sound in settings
 - To do list with adding/editing/saving tasks
-- Your tasks are saved to Local Storage and aren't deleted after page refresh
+- Your tasks and settings are saved to localStorage after page refresh
 - Simple minimalistic design
 - Adaptive version of design for mobile